 At a minimum, you should survey engineers to monitor their blockers, zoom fatigue, and interruption issues.
 More sophisticated tools can understand these aspects' in-depth impact on your productivity, catching the unseen blockers and pain points that remote work has brought.
 Then, based on that data, you can implement changes and measure the results.

 Like with any experiment, you'll have to iterate.
 In the emerging area of remote work, you're unlikely to create the perfect solution out of the gate.
 Measure your current level of engineering effectiveness, form hypotheses on how to advance, then implement adjustments and re-assess the effects.

 When running your engineering effectiveness experiments, be sure to follow every step of the scientific process: if you don't measure the data before and after, for instance, you'll simply suffer from confirmation bias.

 If you operate in a remote work setup without intentional and deliberate choices, you'll implicitly shift the costs of remote work onto your engineers, decreasing their effectiveness and costing your culture.

 The investment on remote work that you make now will pay dividends far into the future.
 Not only are remote offices the current standard; after COVID-19, expect most offices to operate on a hybrid model.
 If you respond effectively to this current situation, you'll be poised to enable your top talent to thrive.

 Could your engineering team benefit from increased effectiveness?
-We'd love to help: Get in touch.
+We'd love to help: try Okay.